alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 Let's quickly try to actually boot up this example project, before we go back to making our own application.

 This should be fairly easy:
-- Use the button 'Build It' at the bottom left to run a build go over the problems with F8 (if any)
+- Use the button 'Alan Build' at the bottom left to run a build go over the problems with F8
-- If it builds, you should be able to deploy it, by using the 'Deploy It' button at the bottom
+- If it builds, you should be able to deploy it, by using the 'Alan Deploy' button at the bottom

 ## Your own application model